I. Transforming and Transitioning Financial Market Infrastructure –

 LEVERAGE INNOVATION TO IMPROVE GOVERNANCE

 Transformation versus disruption is a key part of this strategy.
-Mauritius, Hong Kong, Malaysia, Ghana, Philippines Tunisia, among other emerging and transitional economies have followed the path forged by the Monetary Authority of Singapore intaking pro-active moves to introduce and integrate new technology via a Sandbox Approach
+Mauritius, Hong Kong, Malaysia, Ghana, Philippines Tunisia, among other emerging and transitional economies have observed the path forged by the Monetary Authority of Singapore in taking steps to introduce and integrate new technology via a Sandbox Approach

-That also turns out to be an opportunity for Central Banks to consider the analyses and reviews as a factor to adjust regulations that promote new solutions to address challenges.
-Expecting market and policy changes should be a primary requirement in establishing a Sandbox Solution.
+That also turns out to be an opportunity for Central Banks to consider the analyses and reviews done in collaboration with fintechs/innovators as a factor to adjust regulations that promote new solutions to address challenges.
+Expecting market and policy changes should be a primary objective in establishing a Sandbox Solution.

 DOMESTIC SANDBOX… WITH REGIONAL HARMONIZATION